scala/scala3/docs/docs/reference/experimental/cc.md

 When a mapping `m` is performed on a capture set variable `C`, a new variable `Cm` is created that contains the mapped elements and that is linked with `C`.
 If `C` subsequently acquires further elements through propagation, these are also propagated to `Cm` after being transformed by the `m` mapping. `Cm` also gets the same supersets as `C`, mapped again using `m`.

+One interesting aspect of the capture checker concerns the implementation of capture tunnelling.
+The [foundational theory](https://infoscience.epfl.ch/record/290885) on which capture checking is based makes tunnelling explicit through so-called _box_ and
+_unbox_ operations.
+Boxing hides a capture set and unboxing recovers it.
+The capture checker inserts virtual box and unbox operations based on actual and expected types similar to the way the type checker inserts implicit conversions.
+When capture set variables are first introduced, any capture set in a capturing type that is an instance of a type parameter instance is marked as "boxed".
+A boxing operation is inserted if the expected type of an expression is a capturing type with a boxed capture set variable.
+The effect of the insertion is that any references to capabilities in the boxed expression are forgotten, which means that capture propagation is stopped.
+Dually, if the actual type of an expression has a boxed variable as capture set, an unbox operation is inserted, which adds all elements of the capture set to the environment.

+Boxing and unboxing has no runtime effect, so the insertion of these operations is  only simulated; the only visible effect is the retraction and insertion of variables in the capture sets representing the environment of the currently checked expression.

 The `-Ycc-debug` option provides some insight into the workings of the capture checker.
-When it is turned on, capture set variables are printed with an ID and some information about their provenance.
+When it is turned on, boxed sets are marked explicitly and capture set variables are printed with an ID and some information about their provenance.
 For instance, the string `{f, xs}33M5V` indicates a capture set variable that is known to hold elements `f` and `xs`.
 The variable's ID is `33`.
 The `M` indicates that the variable was created through a mapping from a variable with ID `5`.
 The latter is a regular variable, as indicated by `V`.